josholds99/BeyondLogic-public/characters/josh/tattoo-sleeve.md

-# Josh Young — Tattoo Sleeve
+# Josh — Tattoo Sleeve
-- Always on **right arm**
-- Must be visible in all turnarounds
+Always on right arm; must be visible in turnarounds (mirror when needed for clarity)